How to Run Android Apps in a Browser

 Rolling out robust apps for a leading mobile operating system demands comprehensive testing of apps across numerous device-OS versions.
 This, in turn, demands an inclusive on-premise mobile device lab that enables developers and QAs to test their mobile apps at scale.

-However, it’s not feasible for every organization to set up such device labs as it requires huge investments.
+However, it’s not feasible for every organization to set up such digital labs as it requires huge investments.

 This article addresses this challenge by describing an alternate solution that allows teams to run Android apps on real devices directly in a browser.